Summary

 Notable Quotes

-"Do we scramble to regain our footing exactly where we stood before, or do we take a step in a new direction?"
+"When the ground shifts beneath us, we get to decide, do we scramble to regain our footing exactly where we stood before?
+Or do we take a step in a new direction, explore new terrain, and expand the boundaries of what’s possible?"

-"Participants want to be active contributors to the knowledge we create."
+"Participants are not passive anymore.
+People don’t just want to be studied.
+They want to be active contributors to the knowledge we create."

-"Relational approaches offer a powerful way forward in research."
+"Relational and integrative approaches offer a powerful way forward."

-"We need to equip ourselves with more tools, not fewer, to make research thrive."
+"If we want research to thrive, we need to equip ourselves with more tools, not fewer."

 More Videos